palasthotel/blockX/public/README.txt

 * First release

 == Upgrade Notice ==

+With 1.5.0 there is a breaking change for blocks that use Readonly widget which was renamed to Read_Only because of php 8.1 token collisions.

 With 1.4.0 and newer there were some _BlockType Api changes that should be applied to custom blocks.
 Please remove the methods $block->enqueueEditorAssets() and $block->enqueueAssets() and use editorStyles() and styles() instead.